berrym/lusush/docs/lle_implementation/tracking/KNOWN_ISSUES.md

 ## Active Issues

+### Issue #9: Completion Menu Cursor Positioning Bug - CRITICAL
+**Severity**: CRITICAL
+**Discovered**: 2025-11-25 (Session 24 - Recovery from lost work)
+**Status**: NOT FIXED - Multiple attempts failed
+**Component**: display_controller.c cursor positioning after menu display

+**Description**:
+After displaying the completion menu and updating inline text, the cursor is positioned one row too high.
+This causes each subsequent completion to overwrite the previous line, consuming terminal rows on each TAB press.

+**Detailed Symptoms**:
+1. First TAB press: Text updates correctly (e.g., 'e' → 'echo'), menu displays
+2. Cursor then moves one row UP from where it should be
+3. Next TAB press redraws everything from the wrong position
+4. Each completion consumes the previous terminal row

+**User Report** (exact words):
+- "cursor starts on correct row with prompt, after first completion the cursor moves to column after the completion then moves up one row above the correct line"
+- "every next completion causes a complete redraw of command text moving up to the previous cursor which was one row too high overwriting the previous line"
+- "the very first completion put the in-place completion correctly on the prompt line then moves the cursor one row up above that line positioned after the completion, that's where the bug starts"

+**Attempted Fixes** (all failed):
+1. **Attempt 1**: Adjusted `rows_to_move_up` calculation to account for separator newline
+2. **Attempt 2**: Changed from `menu_lines + 1` to just `menu_lines`
+3. **Attempt 3**: Added conditional logic for `cursor_row < final_row`
+4. **Attempt 4**: Recalculated as `final_row + menu_lines - cursor_row`
+5. **Attempt 5**: Changed to `final_row + 1 + menu_lines - cursor_row`

+**Current Code Location**: `/home/mberry/Lab/c/lusush/src/display/display_controller.c:465-485`

+**Root Cause**: Unknown - Multiple calculation attempts have failed.
+The issue appears to be in how the terminal row position is calculated after writing the menu.
+The separator newline and menu line counting may not be correctly accounted for.

+**Impact**:
+- Completion menu unusable due to display corruption
+- Each TAB press destroys terminal display
+- Core Spec 12 functionality broken

+**Why Not Fixed**:
+After multiple attempts across Session 24, the assistant was unable to fix the cursor positioning calculation.
+The complexity involves:
+- Screen buffer virtual layout system
+- ANSI code handling in menu text
+- Separator newline between command and menu
+- 0-based vs 1-based indexing confusion
+- Interaction between display_controller and screen_buffer_menu

+**Next Session TODO**:
+1. Add debug logging to trace exact cursor positions
+2. Test with single-line menu first (simplify problem)
+3. Verify screen_buffer_render_menu() line counting
+4. Check if issue is with the newline separator handling
+5. Consider alternative approach: save/restore cursor position

+**Priority**: CRITICAL (core completion feature broken)

+---

 ### Issue #7: Completion Menu - Category Disambiguation Not Implemented
 **Severity**: MEDIUM
 **Discovered**: 2025-11-22 (Session 23 Part 2)